Navigate to top

 Transport

 Upstream transportation and distribution is our second largest greenhouse emisson source, and resulted in 433 909,4 tCO2e in 2022.
-Transportation of produced products to customers is the largest contributar, prioritization of optimalization of transport weight and gain technology to be able to choose more climate efficient transport is essensial.
+Transportation of produced products to customers is the largest contributar, prioritization of optimalization of transport weight and develop technology to be able to choose more environment friendly transportation is crucial.

-• Developed a climate calculator for air transport showing the most climate-efficient routes
+• Developed a climate calculator for air transportation showing the most climate-efficient routes

-• Reduce transport weight by 20% by replacing wet ice with dry ice as a cooling medium
+• Reduce transportation weight by 20% by replacing wet ice with dry ice as a cooling medium

 • Increase the degree of processing – higher utilization of residual raw material